grafeas/grafeas.github.io/_docs/concepts/what-is-grafeas/overview.md

 Occurrence names should follow the format `/projects/<project_id>/occurrences/<occurrence_id>`.
-The occurrence ID must be unique per occurrence-project and is often random.
-Typically, occurrences are stored in separate projects than the ones where notes are created.
+The occurrence ID must be unique per project and is often random.
+Typically, occurrences are stored in separate projects than those where notes are created.

 Write access to occurrences should only be granted to users who have access to link a note to the occurrence.
 Any users can have read access to occurrences.

 ### Resource URLs

-A _resource URL_ is a unique URL for the image or the container to which a given occurrence applies.
+A _resource URL_ is a unique URL for the resource to which a given occurrence applies.
+Common examples of resources are containers, Virtual Machine (VM) images, or JAR files.
 Component resource URLs must be unique per resource and immutable.
 This ensures that each occurrence is always associated with exactly one component.
 If using resources that cannot be made immutable, you must append a timestamp.
 Where possible, use content addressable resource URLs.